North York (electoral district): Former boundaries

-Political History
+Political history

-First incarnation, 1904-17
+First incarnation, 1904–1917

 Liberal Archibald Campbell, incumbent MP for York West when the electoral district of York Centre was created, won the first York Centre contest by a margin of 76 votes (out of over 4,000), foreshadowing its future as a swing riding.
 A veteran of competitive contests, Campbell was first elected in 1887 as MP for Kent in southwestern Ontario by a margin just over 100, an election that was overturned, and was elected in the subsequent by-election with an even smaller margin.
 He moved to Toronto and sought re-election in York West in 1900, unsuccessfully challenging the six-term MP and former Controller of Customs Nathaniel Clarke Wallace.
-Campbell was elected MP for York West following Wallace's death, defeating Wallace's son Thomas George Wallace in a by-election, and continued to served as MP for York Centre after redistricting until he was summoned to the Senate in 1907.
+Campbell was elected MP for York West following Wallace's death, defeating Wallace's son Thomas George Wallace in a by-election, and continued to serve as MP for York Centre after redistricting until he was summoned to the Senate in 1907.

 Peter Douglas McLean held the seat briefly, fending off the younger Wallace's second attempt at recapturing his father's seat by an even smaller margin of 26 voters in a by-election.
 The younger Wallace was finally successful on his third try, defeating McLean with a 45 vote margin (out of over 5,000), and continue to serve when the district was reconstitute as York West.
 Like his father, Thomas Wallace died while in office, in 1921 at age 41.